Kosa: Lies that they tell our children is your 13th album – are you superstitious?

 Chris #2: Not really.
 Honestly there are some things that deserve trepidation, but when you’ve made this many records your learn that the universe does whatever it wants with your art.

-After 30 years as a band and 13 albums under your belt do you even still get excited when the album is released?
+After 30 years as a band and 13 albums under your belt do you even still get excited when the album

 Chris #2, Anti-Flag: Absolutely.
 We have worked very hard to ensure that the 4 of us believe in these songs and believe in this band.
 And frankly we don’t give a fuck if anyone else does.